MattiaCosmy/PySpamBot/README.md

 # PySpamBot
 A simple SpamBot made with python.
-If you want to run this script you need two modules: pywin32, and pyautogui.
+If you want to run this script you need two modules:
+* pywin32
+* pyautogui